After years of promise, CSS3 has finally arrived in style (if you'll

 When you have your shape, you can flow inline content (within the same parent element) around it using the second property, wrap-shape-mode, like so:

 You can see CSS Exclusions in action by downloading a Prototype for Mac or Windows from Adobe Labs; this contains full documentation and some very impressive demo files, including the one shown in the image below.
+The text flows around the shape of the image thanks to CSS Exclusions

-So as mentioned previously, the Exclusions syntax has been suggested to be adopted into the Floats module, and so may possibly be implemented as a subset of that rather than on its own.
+to be adopted into the Floats module, and so may possibly be implemented

 Quite simply, this takes the content from the element with the class of .content, then puts it first into the element .target1 and, if the content overflows, continues it in .target2.